 Clinicians, informatics professionals, and other stakeholders committed to improving healthcare processes, outcomes, satisfaction and efficiency through health IT innovations

-After participating in AMIA 2018 Clinical Informatics Conference, the learner should be better able to:
+After participating in the AMIA 2019 Clinical Informatics Conference, the learner should be better able to:

 - Apply evidence- or experience- based models of informatics practices to improve healthcare